fjahr/cisa-research/deployment.md

 that a new Segwit version may be the safest option, but more research is welcome and needed before a proposal can be formalized.

+### Soft fork requirement and security considerations

+Activation of CISA, no matter in which form, requires a soft fork since it adds a new verification algorithm.
+This has serious security implications.
+Bitcoin can only be as secure as the weakest of its verification algorithms and should spending with aggregate signatures turn out to be vulnerable, this would also put all funds that can be spent with Schnorr signatures at risk even if Schnorr signatures themselves remain secure.

 ## Related Proposals

 A few proposals for Bitcoin consensus changes make use of signature aggregation.